Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ feature_version("0.10.3.0") }}

 External links are shown as icons in the `Extra Info` collapsable field by default.
-Clicking on them will send you to the specified web page.
+Hovering over them will show the url, and clicking on them will send you to the specified url,

-TODO gif demo with hover
+{{ img("", "assets/external_links.gif") }}

 ## External Links in Primary Definition
 {{ feature_version("0.11.0.0") }}